ShooreshS/sholapse/README.md

 # Sholapse
-Sholapse is a program to help you control your camera* programitacally from your Computer or a RaspberiPi board.
+Sholapse is a program to help you control your Canon camera* programitacally from your Computer or a RaspberiPi board.

 ## How to?